 5 Ways to Avoid Halloween Threats to Your Online Reputation

 BOO!
-This time a year can get a little, well, spooky.
-Here’s how to enjoy the haunting while avoiding those All Hallow’s Eve risks to your online reputation.
+This time of year can get a little, well, spooky.
+Here’s how to enjoy the haunting while avoiding All Hallow’s Eve risks to your online reputation.

 Halloween is the one day of the year when I can let my freak flag fly.
-In fact, if you walk by my house in the weeks leading up to Halloween, the air will be lightly scented with the smell of hot glue as I furiously work on my costume.
+In fact, if you walk by my house in the weeks leading up to Halloween, the air will be lightly scented with hot glue as I furiously work on my costume.

-Thankfully, I’m not alone in my love for this holiday, as the National Retail Federation (NRF) suggests that adults in America spend $75 apiece on ghoulish celebrations, and furthermore, NRF suggests that 18.1 percent of adults are planning to make their own costumes this year.
+Thankfully, I’m not alone in my love for this holiday.
+The National Retail Federation (NRF) suggests that adults in America spend $75 apiece on ghoulish celebrations, and furthermore, NRF suggests that 18.1 percent of adults are planning to make their own costumes this year.
 Stats like this make my heart happy.

-Unfortunately, I must also throw a little cold water on the festivities, as Halloween is one of the most dangerous nights in terms of reputation management.
-Specifically, the toxic mixture of alcohol, homemade Halloween costumes, cameras and social media could lead to the downfall of a stellar reputation in no time at all.
+Unfortunately, I must also cast some cold water on the festivities, as Halloween is one of the most dangerous nights in terms of reputation management.
+Specifically, the toxic mixture of alcohol, homemade Halloween costumes, cameras, and social media could quickly lead to the downfall of a stellar reputation.

-Here are just 5 ways you can avoid common Halloween risks to your online reputation, along with some tips you can use if your festivities have already taken a turn for the worse.
+Here are just 5 ways to avoid common Halloween risks to your online reputation, along with some tips you can use if your festivities have already taken a turn for the worse.

 How to Avoid Halloween Risks to Your Online Reputation